 Students at all levels are extended academically.

-Students at all levels are encouraged to test their knowledge in national and courses.
-Wherever international competitions international competitions in a variety of subjects.
+Those with learning difficulties are provided with appropriate support and specialist courses.
+Wherever possible, students are encouraged to enter national and international competitions in a variety of subjects.
 Sacred Heart College has achieved considerable success in these competitions.